raihanbhaii/apkdone-API/README.md

 ---

 ## 🤝 8.
-The Official Contribution Protocol
+Contribution Protocol

 We maintain strict quality control over this repository.
-If you wish to contribute to the Official Rage AI infrastructure, you must follow this protocol:
+If you wish to contribute, please follow this protocol:

 1. **Fork the Repository:** Create an isolated copy of the codebase on your account.
 2. **Branch Strategy:** Create a semantic branch for your work (e.g., `feature/redis-caching` or `bugfix/search-pagination`).